 5. You must maintain satisfactory academic progress (2.00 GPA for undergraduate and 3.00 GPA for graduate programs) toward degree completion or your VA benefit payments WILL be interrupted!

-Once you’ve completed orientation, we’ll link you up with a member of the SVSU Cardinal Military Association (CMA).
-The CMA is your student organization dedicated to helping you make a successful transition from the armed forces to the college classroom.
-Along with the Military Student Affairs Office, the CMA manages our “Battle Buddies” and Vet2Vet programs and will help you find a peer mentor if one is desired.
+Once you’ve completed orientation, we’ll link you up with a member of the Student Veterans of America SVSU Chapter (SVA).
+The SVA is your student organization dedicated to helping you make a successful transition from the armed forces to the college classroom.